 Yusei's father and the lead developer of Old Momentum.
 Rex and Rudger Godwin were his assistants.
 He had wanted to stop the project after realising the risks involved, but ended up being replaced by Rudger.
 He managed to reclaim 3 of the cards needed to seal Old Momentum's Safety Controllers and entrusted them to Rex Godwin.
 He was killed in the Zero Reverse shortly afterwards, but was able to ensure his son's survival beforehand.

-Smarter Than They Look: Mukuro Enjo, in both anime and manga, finds ways to exploit format which haven't yet been repeated by others, with his Speed Accel Deck in the anime exploiting the Speed World Field card and Speed Counters, while in the manga he runs a Stall Attack Deck, having figured out that he can exploit the first-to-finish-wins rule by simply attacking, as even if no damage is done his Feel will slow down his opponent.
+Crouching Moron, Hidden Badass: Mukuro Enjo, in both anime and manga, finds ways to exploit format which haven't yet been repeated by others.
+In the anime, his Speed Accel Deck exploits the Speed World Field card and Speed Counters.
+In the manga, he runs a Stall Attack Deck, having figured out that he can exploit the first-to-finish-wins rule by simply attacking, as even if no damage is done his Feel will slow down his opponent.

 I am no more than a man who dreams of the evolution of Neo Domino City and peace for the world.
 However, I would not hesitate to sacrifice one side...to capitalize on another for existential necessities.